 - We were blessed with good weather however many roads can be narrow and rocky, so make sure to take caution while driving and follow all road signs provided.

 - Groceries are quite expensive.
-We didn’t eat out much apart from the daily coffee run or a burger but as you would expect, there is not much options for dining out.
+We didn’t eat out much apart from the daily coffee run or a burger but as you would expect, there are few options for dining out.
 If your baggage allows you to, try to bring some essentials for cooking a simple dinner such as pasta, pasta sauce and some veges or meat.
 If you are staying for a bit longer, I would also recommend to bring essentials such as toiletries too because the prices of these can definitely add up!

 - Bring warm clothes but also togs and jandals!
 The weather was absolutely beautiful during our stay but the west coast was VERY windy.
 Make sure to prepare clothes for any occasion, sun, rain or storm.